-Both Mel and I were blown away with your heart rending yet inspiring stories of courage and fortitude.
+Both Mel and I were blown away by your heart-rending yet inspiring stories of courage and fortitude.
 We had to choose just 2 winners – and we found that to be an impossible task!

-So this is what Mel and I did – we whittled it down to 7 people and then between us we drew at random 3 names.
-Mel was so moved with your stories, she decided to give away 3 copies of her book and not just 2.
+So this is what Mel and I did – we whittled it down to 7 people and then between us we randomly drew 3 names.
+Mel was so moved by your stories, that she decided to give away 3 copies of her book and not just 2.

 The 3 winners are:-

 - Lori Constein